40 Years in Retrospect . . . The life of Miracle Distribution Center

 “Remember that no one is where he is by accident, and chance plays no part in God’s plan.”
 (M-9.1:3)

-I read a saying once that said a coincidence is an event in which God has chosen to remain anonymous.
-In looking back on the events that lead us to start Miracle Distribution Center (MDC) in 1978, it is clear to me that God’s purpose was in every event, even though they just seemed like coincidences to us.
+I once read that a coincidence is an event in which God has chosen to remain anonymous.
+In looking back on the events that lead us to start Miracle Distribution Center (MDC) in 1978, it is clear to me that God’s purpose was in every event, even though they just seemed like coincidences at the time.

 With this kind of background, you can probably guess that it was Richard that brought A Course in Miracles to the attention of our family.
 He actually found an article about the Course in the first issue of New Realities magazine.
 It was that article that literally set our lives on the path that would be my life work.
 That story, too, was a “coincidence.”